bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 ![Screenshot of the resulting app, with one edited photo and the original side by side](https://i.ibb.co/jwWZNxJ/Screenshot-from-2020-11-29-18-14-15.png)

 And success!
 I get my own version of photoshop inside my React app!
-And that is pretty much it.
-Thank you for reading!